websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 Enable authentication by setting `requiresAuthentication` to `true` and providing the credentials for the Elasticsearch user.
 For TLS, enable transport TLS, set the certificate verification mode and certificate format, and provide the path to the certificate, key, and certificate authority.
 Of course, the exact values depend on your X-Pack configuration.

-Here's the complete list of configuration options for the X-Pack Connector:
+Here's the complete list of settings for the X-Pack Security configuration:

 * `sslKeyPath`
 * `sslCertificatePath`